ShaneTracey7/LifePlus/README.md

 This app solves the problem of not having an effective space (on my phone) to house lists, mainly To-Do lists.
 Previously, I used my notes app (on my iPhone) to keep my lists, but I've long thought there had to be a better way.
 I have looked for a solution on the app store, but there wasn't a right fit for me, so I created LifePlus.

 I also have been trying to expand my programming knowledge, so I decided to create an iOS app.
 I previously didn't have any experience using Xcode, writing in Swift, and using Swift UI.
-I applied some of what I learned from a University Mobile Development class to this project, but since the class was on Android apps using Android Studio, this was still a learning process.
+I applied some of the concepts I learned from a University Mobile Development class to this project, but since the class was on Android apps using Android Studio, this was still a learning process.

 What it does: